Siddardha-Maganti-Sage/coupons_accepted/README.md

 Variables: Age, Gender, Income, Coupon Type, Time of Day, Weather, Companion, Destination, etc.

+2. Data Cleanup

+Cleaned up the Car Column since it was missing data.
+Filled in the missing information with the mode Converted string columns to numerical data
+Converted all columns to lowercase for ease of use.

-2. Overall Acceptance Rates by Coupon Type
+3. Overall Acceptance Rates by Coupon Type

-Coupon Type

-Acceptance Rate
+Coupon Type               Acceptance Rate

-Carry out & Take away
+Carry out & Take away   -   73.3%

-73.3%

-Restaurant(<20)

-70.7%
+Restaurant(<20)         -   70.7%

-Coffee House
+Coffee House            -   49.9%

-49.9%

-Restaurant(20-50)

-44.2%
+Restaurant(20-50)       -   44.2%

-Bar

-40.9%
+Bar                     -   40.9%

-Insight: Low-cost and quick-service food coupons perform best.

-3. Demographic Insights
+4. Demographic Insights

-Age: Younger groups (21–30) show higher acceptance.
-Customers aged 50+ accept coupons the least.
+Age: The younger age group, <30, has a higher acceptance rate.

 Gender: Slightly higher acceptance among females.

-Income: Mid- and lower-income groups ($25K–$62.5K) are most receptive to coupons.
+Income: The income range of low to medium, 25K-62.5K, has the highest acceptance rate.

-4. Contextual Influences
+5. Contextual Influences

-Time of Day: Afternoon and evening see the highest coupon acceptance.
+Time of Day: Afternoon and evening (i.e., 2 PM, 6 PM, and 10 PM) see the highest coupon acceptance.

-Weather: Sunny weather leads to higher acceptance; rainy and snowy conditions reduce it.
+Weather: Sunny weather leads to a higher acceptance rate compared to snow and rainy conditions

-Passenger Type: People with friends are most likely to accept coupons, while those alone are least likely.
+Passenger Type: People with friends have accepted coupons the most.

-5. Statistical Analysis
+6. Statistical Analysis

-Correlation Heatmap (Numeric): Weak correlations overall.
+Correlation Heatmap (Numeric): No significant correlation was found between numerical points.
 Coupon distance negatively correlates with acceptance.

-Cramér’s V (Categorical vs y):* **

-Strongest association: coupon type (0.26)

-Moderate: passanger, destination, time, expiration

-Weak: gender, income, education

-6. Key Takeaways
+7. Key Takeaways

-Quick, low-cost food offers perform best.

-Young, social customers are prime targets.

-Afternoon/evening is a strategic time window.

-Weather and companionship context affects responsiveness.
+Found the Carry out & Take Away, Restaurant (<20) has the highest acceptance rate.
+This reinforces the notion that low-cost and fast food coupons are most effective.

+The younger age group <30 has a higher acceptance rate.

+Occupations of Students, the Unemployed, and computer and mathematical professionals have a high acceptance rate.

+People with friends have accepted coupons the most.

+Sunny weather leads to a higher acceptance rate compared to snow and rainy conditions

+The income range of low and medium  25𝐾− 62.5K, has the highest acceptance rate.

+Coupon distance negatively correlates with acceptance.

-Next Steps
+8. Next Steps

 Build a simple machine learning model to predict coupon acceptance.

 Test targeted strategies on specific demographics (e.g., young professionals).

-Repository InfoPublish your Jupyter Notebook, cleaned dataset (optional), and this report on GitHub with a README to showcase findings and visualizations.
+Author: Siddardha Maganti

-Author: [Your Name]Project: Customer Coupon Acceptance AnalysisTools: Python, Pandas, Seaborn, Matplotlib, Plotly
+Project: Customer Coupon Acceptance
+Analysis Tools: Python, Pandas, Seaborn, Matplotlib, Plotly